Soap: Loofah Adzuki Exfoliating

-A natural exfoliating soap with the scrubbing power of shredded loofah and Japanese Adzuki Bean powder that whisks away dried skin leaving a soft, radiant glow.
-Creamy coconut milk and shea butter soothe and moisturize.
+So, cleanse and exfoliate your body naturally using a moisturizing soap with the scrubbing power of the dried fruit fiber of natural loofah and Japanese adzuki bean powder to slough away dried skin and increase circulation leaving a soft, radiant glow.
+Creamy coconut milk and shea butter soothe and moisturize as you exfoliate.

 Exfoliation, a renewal process for your skin, helps shed the top layer of dead skin and unclog pores.